tomorrow-one/transactional-outbox/README.md

 experience in the team with Debezium or Kafka Connect.

 ### Current Limitations
-* This library assumes and uses Hibernate and Spring (for transaction handling) - extracting a core and making the usage of Spring stuff an optional add-on would be a possible contribution
+* This library assumes and uses Spring (for transaction handling)
+* It comes with a module for usage in classic spring projects using sync/blocking operations (this module uses hibernate), and another module for reactive operations (uses [spring R2DBC](https://spring.io/projects/spring-data-r2dbc) for database access)
 * Currently it supports protobuf 3 for messages to publish (could be extended to other serialization libs)
 * It's tested with postgresql only (verified support for other databases could be contributed)